-On the link from the digitiser to the acquisition centre, the radio modem modulates the RS232 data received from the digitiser and transmits the modulated signal to the RF transmitter.
-The RS232 digitiser data is a scrambled multiplexed data stream of first- and re-transmitted seismic data packets and filler packets.
-The transmitter transmits the data in form of FSK radio signals to the acquisition centre.
+The radio modem modulates the RS232 data received from the digitizer and sends the modulated signal to the RF transmitter and then further to the acquisition center in the form of a FSK radio signal.
+The RS232 digitizer data is a scrambled multiplexed data stream of real time and retransmitted seismic data packets and filler packets.

-On the link from the acquisition centre, the digital data receiver receives FSK radio signals.
-The radio modem demodulates the RS232 from the RF carrier and transmits the packets to the digitiser.
-The demodulated RS232 data is a scrambled data stream of requests for re-transmission, mass centering or sensor calibration messages.
+Over the link from the acquisition center the digital data receiver receives FSK radio signals on a frequency which is typically 10 MHz apart from the transmitter frequency.
+The radio modem demodulates the RS232 from the RF carrier and transmits the packets to the digitizer.
+The demodulated RS232 data are a scrambled data stream of requests for retransmission, mass centering or sensor calibration messages.